Fiber vs. 5G Home Internet: Which Is Better?

 Fiber is fast, but not always easy to find

-All of the technological advantages mentioned above make fiber the fastest, most reliable type of internet you can get.
+All the technological advantages mentioned above make fiber the fastest, most reliable type of internet you can get.
 Simply put, you can’t do any better than fiber.
 It’s the preferred connection for gamers, influencers, and high-end remote workers, and it’s an excellent choice for large households too.

 Fiber prices are more than fair